MARKET SNAPSHOT: U.S. Stocks On Track To Edge Higher, Rebounding From Two-day Dip

 Continue Reading Below

-On Wednesday, the S&P , Dow and Nasdaq Composite all closed 0.1% lower, but still scored gains for the month of May.
+On Wednesday, the S&P , Dow , and Nasdaq Composite all closed 0.1% lower (http://www.marketwatch.com/story/us-stock-futures-struggle-for-direction-as-month-readies-to-close-on-a-high-note-2017-05-31), but still scored gains for the month of May.
+With that advance, stocks have posted strong year-to-date gains, including a rise of more than 15% in the Nasdaq.
+The move has raised some concerns about valuation.

-The stock market yet again weathered geopolitical worries and Washington turmoil last month, said Howard Silverblatt, senior index analyst at S&P Dow Jones Indices.
+"Fundamentals look good, but valuations look rich, and rich valuations need better than good fundamentals, they need very good fundamentals," said Stephen Wood, chief market strategist at Russell Investments.

-"The bottom line for investors is that May was profitable for stocks, even as the drama continued, with the key question being how long can the disconnect continue?" he wrote in a note.
+The latest read on private-sector employment surged past expectations in May (http://www.marketwatch.com/story/private-sector-job-growth-rebounds-to-rip-roaring-pace-in-may-adp-says-2017-06-01), coming in well above forecasts.
+However, weekly jobless claims rose more than expected in the latest week (http://www.marketwatch.com/story/jobless-claims-climb-to-5-week-high-of-248000-2017-06-01), hitting a five-week high.
+The releases painted a mixed picture about what could be expected in Friday's highly anticipated nonfarm payroll report.

 Continue Reading Below